mbeddr/mps-platform-docs/src/doc/docs/mps_internal/dependencies.md

 ## Export flag

-Re-exports a Module Dependency to be used by Modules depending on this Module.
+It exports a Module Dependency again to be used by modules depending on this module.
 Example:

 ```kroki-plantuml
 @startuml